Arctic Spring | 2009-2013

 The objects and materials used and the images, letters, words, and phrases that emerge are actors in an ever-evolving narrative.
 As a play uses actors in different roles, my 'actors' play different parts without losing their own inherent meaning or individual identity.

 Images of a selection of these works comprise Arctic Spring, 2013, an artist book.
-Individual works have been included in group shows at Lesley Heller Workspace, New York, in 2012 and Adam Baumgold Gallery, New York, in 2011.
+Individual works have been included in group shows at Lesley Heller Gallery, New York, in 2012, and at Adam Baumgold Gallery, New York, in 2011.
+A grouping of works from this series was included in the failed utopian & Other Stories, a solo exhibition at FiveMyles, Brooklyn, in 2018.